- Chart

 Core Business Areas

-- Wealth Management: Provides financial advisory services, investment management, and brokerage services to individual investors and high-net-worth clients.
-This segment offers personalized financial planning, retirement solutions, and estate planning.
+- Wealth Management: Stifel's largest segment, providing financial advisory services, investment products, and planning solutions to affluent and high-net-worth individuals and families.
+This includes brokerage services, retirement planning, and estate planning.

 Leadership and Structure